nsrau/azure-docs.it-it/articles/api-management/api-management-howto-developer-portal-customize.md

 ---
-title: Accedere e personalizzare il portale per sviluppatori gestiti-gestione API di Azure | Microsoft Docs
+title: Access and customize the managed developer portal - Azure API Management | Microsoft Docs
-description: Informazioni su come usare la versione gestita del portale per sviluppatori in gestione API.
+description: Learn how to use the managed version of the developer portal in API Management.
 services: api-management
 documentationcenter: API Management
 author: mikebudzynski